hnlcory/hnlcory.github.io/projects/sudoku.md

 <img class="ui medium right rounded floated image" src="https://hnlcory.github.io/images/sudoku1.png" style="padding-top: 5px;">

-The program can also detect invalid sudoku problems as well as invalid user input.
-Because of its proximity to the holidays, the program also included some ASCII art. <br><br>
+The program can also detect unsolvable sudoku problems as well as invalid user input.
+Because of its proximity to the holidays, the program also included some ASCII art, and matching holiday themed music as the user interacts with the program.<br><br>

 This project also included my first introduction to the AppleScript Programming language in order to get the .jar file to properly run on a Mac.
 Getting the .jar file to open on mac took a small script shown below.<br><br>